 Google developing keyboard for iPhone in hopes of boosting search volumes [report]

-Keyboard part of a larger strategy to boost engagement with mobile search.
+Keyboard part of a larger strategy to boost engagement with search on mobile devices.

 According to a report yesterday in The Verge, Google is about to release its own third-party keyboard for the iPhone.
 The report says that the keyboard will employ swiping/gesture-based typing and predictive text.